 I want to be quite honest with you: 14 days in Japan is not even remotely enough to explore this great country.
 Even a month isn’t.
 Really, I am not joking.
 There is just so much history, so much beautiful scenery, so much culture, and so much food to explore, that you will want to return anyway.

 If you got some time to spare, I’d like to point you towards a couple of further options.
-After spending 14 days on the main island of the Japanese archipelago, you will be a bit sick of temples.
+After spending 14 days on the main island of the Japanese archipelago, you will be a bit sick of temples and shrines.
 I know they are amazing, but you probably don’t want to see another one.

 That’s why adding a week on Okinawa is a great idea (here is my Okinawa guide).
 The most southern Japanese island is on the same latitude as Hawaii and pretty much feels the same.
 Spending a week on the beach is never a mistake, eh?
 Read my guide here.

 Far to the north, you should also check out Hokkaido.
 The island is famous for its wild culture, many outstanding national parks, and active volcanoes.
 If you are into hiking (or skiing), then a trip to Hokkaido should be on your list.

 Last but not least, you could also consider the island of Kyushu.
 Beppu is famous for its 1,000 onsen hot springs and quite easy to visit from Miyajima.
 In fact, you could even visit Beppu and grab a plane from Fukuoka (the nearest airport) to Okinawa.
 That’s what I did on one of my trips to Japan anyway.

 Japan is worth a visit all your round.
 Period.
 There really isn’t a truly bad time to visit the country.
 A lot of people will come for the Cherry blossoms in late March/early April and the fall foliage (late October/early November) I also incredibly popular.

 These times will also be the busiest times of the year, as both locals and international tourists want to catch a glimpse of the most scenic side of Japan.